 Below is the Performance Comparison between WebLogic vs WebSphere

-IDE’s:- WebLogic can be used by various development tools like Eclipse, NetBeans, IntelliJ etc. Whereas IBM has provided an IDE called MyEclipse that has the full support of WebSphere, it is available as a paid version.
+IDE’s:- various development tools like Eclipse, NetBeans, IntelliJ, etc, can use WebLogic.
+Whereas IBM has provided an IDE called MyEclipse with the full support of WebSphere, it is available as a paid version.

-Deployment:- WebLogic provides multiple ways to deploy an application like a command-line interface,web-based interface, a command-line tool to automate deployment and configuration and operation. whereas WebSphere also provides several ways for deployment like hot deployment (Directly copy files to deployed application folder in WebSphere), WebSphere specific ant tasks and building automated scripts for deploying the application, administrative console.
+Deployment:- WebLogic provides multiple ways to deploy an application, like a command-line interface,web-based interface, and a command-line tool to automate deployment and configuration, and operation.
+WebSphere also provides several deployment methods, like hot deployment (Directly copy files to deployed application folder in WebSphere), WebSphere-specific ant tasks, and building automated scripts for deploying the application and administrative console.

-After understanding the differences between WebLogic vs WebSphere, we can now conclude that both are leading J2EE based application servers.
-Though the two applications servers have similar functionalities, both have their own pros and cons.
+After understanding the differences between WebLogic and WebSphere, we can conclude that both are leading J2EE-based application servers.
+Though the two application servers have similar functionalities, both have their pros and cons.
 According to our needs and requirements, we can choose any of them.
 Most likely, it is a business decision too.
 We can read the official documentation of the servers and find out more details about the two servers.
-For more information about the servers, refer to the below mentioned official websites.
+For more information about the servers, refer to the below-mentioned official websites.

 This has been a guide to the top difference between WebLogic vs WebSphere.
-Here we also discuss the key differences with infographics and comparison table.
+Here we also discuss the key differences between infographics and comparison tables.
 You may also have a look at the following articles to learn more.